 A diploma is mailed to every new graduate approximately eight weeks after the end of the semester.
 If you did not enter a diploma address in MyCUInfo (see step 5 in Apply for Graduation), your diploma will be mailed to your home address.

-Need to order a replacement or a display diploma after graduation?
-Order Online
+To order a replacement or display diploma after graduation, see Order a Diploma.